 Any company earning income that is not subject to employee tax (PAYE) must register for provisional tax and make two payments per financial year.
 This includes most actively trading companies.

-Provisional tax is based on an estimate of taxable income for the current financial year.
+Provisional tax is based on an estimate of taxable income for the current financial year, declared and paid on the IRP6 return via SARS eFiling.
 The estimate must not be less than the basic amount, which is derived from the taxable income assessed for the latest preceding year of assessment.
 If the estimate is made more than 18 months after the end of the preceding year, the basic amount must be increased by 8% per year.

 Let’s say ABC (Pty) Ltd had taxable income of R300,000 in its most recent year of assessment.
 The company is now estimating provisional tax for the current year.